-Prerequisite: Available to students in grades 11-12 pending portfolio submission and approval for admittance into the course.
+Prerequisite: Successful completion of Art I and Art II.
+Available to students in grades 11-12 pending portfolio submission and approval for admittance into the course.
 Student portfolios should consist of a minimum of 3 original works reflecting creativity and skill level.
-Portfolios must be submitted to studentportfolio@uview.academy by July 25, 2024.
+Portfolios must be submitted to studentportfolio@uview.academy by July 25, 2025.